karttur/arduino/_posts/2020/2020-02-14-project-DS18B20-temperature.markdown

 ### Wiring

-Below are two different working, with a breakout board including the pull-up resistor, and with the pull up resistor added.
+Below are two different wirings, with a breakout board including the pull-up resistor, and with the pull up resistor added.
 The sketch is the same for both wiring alternatives.

 #### KY-001